-Worldwide Training for Realtime Court Reporting and Broadcast Captioning!
+Worldwide Training for Realtime Court Reporting, Broadcast Captioning, and CART Providing!

 I’m ready … every Sunday as I prepare to write the next professional football game!
 When I was training with Court Reporting and Captioning at Home, I never dreamed that one day I would be spending my Sundays captioning an NFL game!